visibl-ai/visibl-audiobooks/README.md

 Visibl is a pipeline that converts any fiction novel into a synchronized audio-visual experience in real-time.
 No human intervention, no production costs - just automated scene generation from text.

-Think of it as a compiler that takes a novel as input and outputs a movie.
+Think of it as a compiler that takes a novel as input and outputs a Graphic Novel.

 ---